nilesh1434/Arduino-Project-3/README.md

-Lab 3 - Scrolling output
+Project 3 - Scrolling output

 This code is supposed to show my name and under it my favorite quote which will scroll through the LCD screen.